 If impacted canines go untreated for many years (into adulthood), they may never be able to erupt into position.
-For these patients, oral surgeons can extract the impacted teeth and use dental implants to replace the canines as if they were never missing.
+Later treatment for an impacted canine tooth may involve extracting the tooth and replacing it with a dental implant.

-If you or your child needs treatment for impacted canines, our highly-trained surgical staff is here to help.
-Our oral surgeons have years of experience treating patients of all ages for impacted molars and canines.
-To learn more about your treatment options, contact one of our offices in Tucson, AZ, or Oro Valley, AZ, for more information.
-One of our staff members will be happy to assist you.
+Our oral surgeons have years of experience treating patients of all ages for impacted canine teeth and third molars.
+To learn more about your treatment options, contact us in Tucson, AZ, or Oro Valley, AZ, for more information and to schedule your appointment with one of our skilled oral surgeons.